odaiwai/exchange_rates/README.md

 4. Normalize the timestamp - it should be '%Y%m%d_%H%M%S' everywhere - Done

 ## TODO: Tasks to be undertaken in the future
+5. Sort out the sorting on date when combining.
-5. Deal with some of the older entries having identical timestamps and different data.
+6. Deal with some of the older entries having identical timestamps and different data.
 This is due to multiple retrievals on the same day, but the older data only recorded the timestamp to the nearest day. - Pending